1 / 10

 "The Volkswagen Golf SV won’t excite, but it will satisfy those who need a roomy family car to make daily life that bit easier.
 It’s an authentic Volkswagen that is, well, just like a Golf… only with a bit more space and comfort for those who need it."

-So what is the Golf SV?
+So what is the Volkswagen Golf SV?
 Its official name in Europe gives the game away: Sport Van.
-It’s a model more practical than a Golf, but more sporty-looking than a full-on MPV.
+It’s a model more practical than a Volkswagen Golf, but marginally more attractive than a full-on MPV.
 Replacing the Golf Plus, it’s a sort of half-way house that only a company the size of Volkswagen can really justify making.
-But for some people, it’s neither too small, nor too van-like, but just right.
+As you'll read in our Volkswagen Golf SV review, to some people it's just the right size.

 If you don’t want the bulk of a Touran people carrier but need more space and practicality than a regular Golf, particularly in the rear and load bay, the Golf SV ought to be on your radar.
 Indeed, it places passenger comfort high on its list of priorities.
 Usually with regular hatchbacks, there’s at least a degree of feeling second-class in the back.